Thousands of businesses can’t afford crippling rates on taxpayer-backed Covid loans

 Andrew Moss, managing director of Horizon Retail Marketing Solutions, said interest rates had pushed his firm’s loan payments “through the roof” – adding another £60,000 a year to costs.

-Interest rates on Mr Moss’s business loans – and on the mortgage for the plant where his company makes packaging and promotional material – have doubled from around five per cent to nine per cent in the past couple of years, he said.
+Interest rates on Mr Moss’s business loans – and on the mortgage for the plant where his company makes packaging and promotional material – have doubled from around 5 per cent to 9 per cent in the past couple of years, he said.

 “The extra loan repayments are painful enough, but when you add it to the huge energy bills we’ve faced it’s pretty catastrophic – close to unbearable,” Mr Moss told The Independent.